 Courtroom Antic: Basically all of Billy Flynn's role.
 Lampshaded hard with "Razzle Dazzle".

-Roxie: I was there when the police got you!
-Velma: You and half of Chicago, kid.
+Roxie: I was there that night you were arrested!
+Velma: Yeah?
+You and half of Chicago.

 Velma:[song: I Can't Do It Alone] Roxie: So...
 Where was the part where you blew her brains out?

 Death by Woman Scorned: A recurring theme in "The Cell Block Tango" — Velma killed her husband and his lover (her own sister), Annie poisoned her boyfriend after finding out he was already married to six other women, and Mona killed her boyfriend after finding out he had three other girlfriends and a boyfriend.